-AG alerts consumers to social security scam
+AG alerts consumers to Social Security Scam

 This prevalent scam often involves unsolicited calls from someone who claims to be with the Social Security Administration.
 The impostor tells the consumer their account has been frozen or compromised and will sometimes threaten arrest.

-“This scam is particularly troubling to consumers because no one wants to lose their benefits,” Morrisey said in a news release.
+“This scam is particularly troubling to consumers because no one wants to lose their benefits,” Attorney General Morrisey said.
 “If you get one of these calls, hang up and report the call to local authorities and our office.
 Don’t give in to intimidation tactics and never give out your Social Security number.”

 Impostors may also ask consumers to verify personal information, including their Social Security number, to replace a Social Security card, fix an issue with their online account, process a cost-of-living adjustment or rectify benefits that have been underpaid and need adjustment.